twollnik/YETI/docs/developer/add_load_input_data_function.rst

 ---------------------------

-The ``load_input_data_function`` is called with a single argument: ``kwargs``. ``kwargs`` is a dictionary that contains everything from the config file.
+The ``load_input_data_function`` is called with a single argument: ``kwargs``. ``kwargs`` is a dictionary that contains all arguments from the config file.

 For example, if your config file looks like this: